-Assignment of rights and obligations 📭
+Assignment of rights and obligations

-The holder of a territory under lease with exclusive trapping rights may, if he submits a written application (see form page 43) not later than August 1st of the current year, be authorized by the Department to assign all of his rights and obligations to a holder of a trapper's certificate if he respects the conditions established by regulation, including the obligation, for the lease holder, to have trapped on this trapline during the year preceding that of the transfer.
-To learn about the conditions, please contact the regional office of the region in which the trapline is located.
+The holder of a territory under lease with exclusive trapping rights may, if he submits a written application from January 1st to August 1st of the current year, be authorized by the Department to assign all of his rights and obligations to a holder of a trapper's certificate if he respects the conditions established by regulation, including the obligation, for the lease holder, to have trapped on this trapline during the year preceding that of the transfer.
+To learn about the conditions, please contact the regional office of the region in which the trapline is located (see form page 19).

-Two holders of a territory under lease with exclusive trapping rights may, if they submit a written application (see form page 43) not later than August 1st of the current year, be authorized by the Department to exchange their rights and obligations resulting from the lease, if they respect the conditions established by regulation, including the obligation, for each lease holder to have trapped on his trapline during the current year of the transfer.
+Two holders of a territory under lease with exclusive trapping rights may, if they submit a written application from January 1st to August 1st of the current year, be authorized by the Department to exchange their rights and obligations resulting from the lease, if they respect the conditions established by regulation, including the obligation, for each lease holder to have trapped on his trapline during the current year of the transfer.
 To learn about the conditions, please contact the regional office of the region (see page 46) in which these traplines are located.
-These transfers entail certain fees.
+These transfers entail certain fees (see form page 19).